b3j0f/MMFO/README.rst

 This project provides tools to save time after party.

-- organize: organize files after getting reminders from several people.
+- organize: organize files after getting file reminders from several devices.

-Scripts are also available in the scripts directory.
+Scripts are also available in the directory ``scripts``.

 Perspectives
 ============